 How to organize the kitchen?

 Get rid of everything you don’t need.
 Dirty closets make it hard to find what you need.
-Do not store items that only take up space.
-When deciding if you need something, consider when you last used it, see if it’s in good condition and how much you have.
+Do not store items that only take up space. something, consider when you last used it, see if it’s in good condition and how much you have.
 If you don’t know how to use an item, release it.

 Send unused items to a friend or donate to a local charity.
 If you have a lot of unwanted stuff, consider a garage sale.